DMeechan/ViLO-GRAND/README.md

 There are three core components in the project:

-- `ui` - React web client
 - `api` - Apollo GraphQL server, running on Node.js
-- `neo4j` - database
+- `neo4j` - spin up a local Neo4j database using Docker

 [Video: hands on with the GRAND stack](http://www.youtube.com/watch?v=rPC71lUhK_I)

 ## Some backgound

 The core part of this project is the API server.
-The React app is just a demo and I've had more success with spinning up a Neo4j sandbox than running it locally.

 > Why are we using a graph database like Neo4j?